Birth defects are more common in the kidney and urinary system (urinary tract) than in any other system of the body. Defects can develop in the

 Severe urinary tract defects in a fetus can cause little or no urine to be produced.
 The fetus's urine becomes part of the fluid that surrounds the fetus in the uterus (called amniotic fluid).
 If the fetus does not release enough urine, the amount of amniotic fluid is reduced.
 If there is too little amniotic fluid, the fetus's lungs, heart Overview of Heart Defects About one in 100 babies is born with a heart defect.
 Some are severe, but many are not.
-Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more , face Introduction to Birth Defects of the Face, Bones, Joints, and Muscles Birth defects of the face and limbs are fairly common.
-They may involve only a specific body part, such as the mouth (cleft lip or cleft palate) or foot (clubfoot).
-Or they may be part of a... read more , and limbs Missing or Incompletely Formed Limbs Limbs can be missing, deformed, or incompletely developed at birth.
-Limbs may form abnormally.
-For example, bones in the hand and forearm may be missing because of a genetic defect (see Chromosome... read more may develop abnormally.
+Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more , face Introduction to Birth Defects of the Face, Bones, Joints, and Muscles Birth defects, also called congenital anomalies, are physical abnormalities that occur before a baby is born.
+"Congenital" means "present at birth."
+Birth defects of the face and limbs are fairly... read more , and limbs Missing or Incompletely Formed Limbs Limbs can be missing, deformed, or incompletely developed at birth.
+Birth defects, also called congenital anomalies, are physical abnormalities that occur before a baby is born.
+"Congenital"... read more may develop abnormally.
 Severe defects can cause death while the fetus is in the womb or shortly after birth.

 Many urinary tract defects cause no symptoms and are often discovered only when imaging studies are done for other reasons, or during a well-child examination Preventive Health Care Visits in Infants Healthy infants should be seen by their doctor often during the first year of life.
 Preventive health care visits (also called well-child visits) typically take place within a few days after... read more .
 Some kidney defects do not cause problems or become known until adulthood.